 Telephone: (770) 488-4648

 About 90 percent of homicides are included in the SHR.
 However, adjustments can be made to the weights to correct for missing victim reports.
-Estimates from the SHR used in this report were generated by the Bureau of Justice Statistics (BJS) using a weight developed by BJS that reconciles the counts of SHR homicide victims with those in the UCR for the 1992 through 2009 data years.
+Estimates from the SHR used in this report were generated by the Bureau of Justice Statistics (BJS) using a weight developed by BJS that reconciles the counts of SHR homicide victims with those in the UCR.
 The weight is the same for all cases for a given year.
 The weight represents the ratio of the number of homicides reported in the UCR to the number reported in the SHR.
 For additional information about SHR, contact:

 Criminal Justice Information Services Division

 WISQARS Fatal provides mortality data related to injury.
 The mortality data reported in WISQARS Fatal come from death certificate data reported to the National Center for Health Statistics (NCHS), Centers for Disease Control and Prevention.
 Data include causes of death reported by attending physicians, medical examiners, and coroners.
 It also includes demographic information about decedents reported by funeral directors, who obtain that information from family members and other informants.
 NCHS collects, compiles, verifies, and prepares these data for release to the public.
 The data provide information about what types of injuries are leading causes of deaths, how common they are, and who they affect.
 These data are intended for a broad audiencethe public, the media, public health practitioners and researchers, and public health officialsto increase their knowledge of injury.